petershin/liferay-learn/docs/dxp/latest/en/liferay-development/core-frameworks/localization/automatically-generating-translations.md

 The sample project has one language key in the `Language.properties` file.
 Add as many language keys as you need for your application, then run Language Builder.

 To deploy the language keys to Liferay, see [Overriding Global Language Keys](../../../liferay-internals/extending-liferay/overriding-global-language-translations.md).
 The instructions are the same whether overriding existing keys or adding new keys.

 If you want to exclude some languages from being translated automatically, use the `excludedLanguageIds` property in your project's `build.gradle` file.
-For example, to include French,
+For example, to exclude French,

 ```properties
 buildLang {